A THOUGHT ABOUT MVP RESOURCES MANAGEMENT AND INNOVATION GAP

 In red arrows: inefficient way

 It is shown how big design efforts without user experience feedback drives towards deficient concepts.
 These concepts could be unappealing products, companies, software, etc.

-That means loss of MONEY and TIME to produce concepts more difficult to sell.
+That means loss of MONEY and TIME to produce ideas harder to sell.
 See the example of car description or video.

 3 SHORTEST AND CLOSEST WAY TO PERFECTION

-Green arrows shows the path under the MVP concept so that less money and time is needed to reach a concept easier to sell.
-Once the MVP is released into the market, development team can test the customers respond to new features and learn from users experience through feedback mechanisms.
+Green arrows show the path under the MVP concept so that less money and time is needed to reach an idea easier to sell.
+Once the MVP is released into the market, the development team can test the customers respond to new features and learn from users experience through feedback mechanisms.
 Then the First Concept version is reached which includes more features from Perfection area, so that is more likely to succeed.

-Furthermore is important to notice the innovation – market GAP, or in order words, difference between innovation expectations and market need.
+Furthermore is important to notice the innovation – market GAP, or in order words, the difference between change expectations and market need.
 When innovation is unable to fit with market requirements is known as innovation GAP.
-Following green arrows paths GAP is reduced and it is easier to skip it.
+Following green arrows paths GAP is reduced, and it is easier to skip it.